-Mission Wealth’s Spotlight on the Team for July is Client Advisor Amanda Thomas.
-Amanda has been with Mission Wealth for more than 12 years, and brings to the firm over 35 years of experience in finance.
+Mission Wealth’s Spotlight on the Team for July 2018 is Client Advisor Amanda Thomas.
+Amanda has been with Mission Wealth since 2006 and has over 35 years of experience in finance.
 In her role at Mission Wealth, she becomes personally acquainted with the specific goals and financial lives of her clients and then delivers customized financial planning, risk management, and tax strategies to assist in their goal achievement.
 In this interview Amanda discusses her passion for sports, travel and languages.

 What are a few childhood experiences you had that formed who you are today?

 We had 5 children in my family, 4 of them girls.
 My mother worked at a girl’s camp in New Hampshire and every summer my mom, me and my sisters would pack up the station wagon and drive all the way up the coast starting in Miami and then spend 2 months in the White Mountains doing all the varied activities that camps offer.
 My mom continued to work at the camp for 52 years until age 92!